Summary

 ▼

-├── ChA: Gain control (scales TIA feedback, default 100%)
+├── ChA: Gain control (scales sensitivity)

-└── ChB: Offset cancellation (subtracts sensor baseline)
+└── ChB: Offset cancel (subtracts sensor baseline in hardware)

 │